Planning for Less Stress When Supporting a Terminally Ill Loved One

 When you care so much for someone, the prospect of talking about their death can leave you feeling apprehensive.
 You may not even understand all of the feelings you have as you anticipate letting go, but it’s important to note that everyone handles this situation differently.
 However you feel about losing your loved one, allow yourself to process your thoughts and emotions.
 Reach out to other friends and family members who can provide the support you need, and most importantly, don’t avoid spending time with the person you are preparing to lose.
 Many people make the mistake of avoiding the terminally ill because they think it will make the process harder, or they are not sure what to talk about.
 If you do not take advantage of the time you have left, however, you are likely to end up only regretting your decision.
 So, make time to connect with your loved one using words or a caring gesture.
 Of course, it’s also important to take care of yourself during this emotional time.
 Allow yourself time to grieve and give them support, but also allow time for some soothing self-care.

-Dealing with a terminal illness also means dealing with a lot of heartache and stress.
+Dealing with a terminal illness in the family also means dealing with a lot of heartache and stress.
 While you cannot take away all of the pain, you can tame some tension by helping your loved one with a few difficult tasks.
 May you and your family find comfort during this difficult time.

 Photo Credit: Pexels